ziapeltagames/six-winters/docs/DESIGN.md

 # Currencies

 These are all of the various currencies in the game.
-Ultimately, _Six Winters_ is intentionally very episodic in nature.
-These currencies are roughly ordered from longer term to shorter term.
+Ultimately, _Six Winters_ is intentionally episodic in nature.
+These currencies are roughly ordered from longer term to shorter term influence.

 * Acts - There are three acts to the game, each of which lasts two years and ends with a showdown
-* Seasons - Seasons march towards a showdown
+* Seasons - Seasons march towards a showdown at the end of an act
-* Missions - Players are not able to undertake every mission, and must make choices based on long term strategy
+* Missions - Players are not able to undertake every mission, and must make choices based on long term strategy and changes in the campaign deck
 * Threats - Threats build and change over the course of the campaign
-* Stability - Stability is an important long term currency, since it restricts how many developments can be used and overall the hand size
+* Stability - Stability is an important long term currency, since it restricts how many developments can be used during one mission and overall asset hand size per player
-* Influence - Affects ability to trade resources
+* Influence - Affects ability to trade resources, listing value that must be spent to gain a die of a certain type
-* Technology - A limit on the types of developments players can buy
+* Technology - A limit on the types of developments players can buy, ranked from 1-10, which matches tech level of developments
 * Spotlight Locations - These can be unlocked as specific mission rewards
 * Resource Tracks - Higher resource tracks make it easier to use that type of resoruce
    * Timber